boostorg/hof/doc/src/point_free.md

     print("Hello", "World");

-We would write something like the following, which would recursively iterate over the arguments using varidiac templates:
+We would write something like the following, which would recursively iterate over the arguments using variadic templates:

     // Base case
     void print()